rashadism/openchoreo/install/k3d/multi-cluster/README.md

 ./install/extract-agent-cas.sh --control-plane-context k3d-openchoreo-cp server-ca
 ```

 The server CA certificate will be saved to `./agent-cas/server-ca.crt`.
-You'll need to paste its contents into the data plane and build plane values files.
+You'll need to paste its contents into the data plane, build plane and observability plane values files.

 ### 2. Data Plane